Mezcal Tequila Difference - The Nibble Webzine Of Food Adventures Mezcal Tequila Difference

 MEZCAL HISTORY

 Distillation was invented by Greek alchemists in Alexandria, Egypt, in the second century C.E.
 The Arabs learned it from the Egyptians.
-The Spanish learned the art following the invasion of the Moors, around 800 C.E.†
+The Spanish learned the art following the invasion of Spain by the Moors, around 800 C.E.†

 Cortez and his troops landed in what is now Mexico in 1519.
 After their brandy supply ran out, they looked for a substitute.